firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/long-range-touring-and-charging.md

 - **J1772 to scooter pack adapter:** Verify pin compatibility, voltage range (most scooters charge at 48–100 V), and current rating before purchasing or fabricating custom adapters.
 - **GTK 0–102 V adjustable supply:** A cheaper wide-voltage bench charger alternative to the Grin Satiator, provided you accept bulkier hardware and ~3 A default current.[^18]
+- **Adjustable-voltage telecom bricks:** Riders are actively sourcing CC/CV chargers with programmable ceilings so they can cap routine charges near 95 % SOC instead of sitting at 100 %.[^adj_voltage]
 - **FoCcci or equivalent Tesla protocol board:** Required for Tesla plug compatibility; confirm firmware version supports your charging voltage before field deployment.
 - **Portable multimeter and voltage monitor:** Essential for verifying station output voltage and diagnosing adapter issues before connecting expensive battery packs.
 - **Plan ahead for 20 S chargers.** 84 V chargers remain scarce outside China, so touring riders stock adjustable lab supplies, series-stack smaller bricks, or wait on AliExpress shipments rather than overvolting 67.2 V units; upgrade thin Xiaomi charge ports to XT60 leads when pushing beyond ~3 A.[^19]
+- **Inspect third-party chargers on arrival.** One “500 W” AliExpress brick arrived labeled 350 W (~70 V×5 A) with lower voltage limits, forcing a partial refund; test and document hardware before the dispute window closes.[^ip001-ali-bait]
 - **Stick with proven CC‑CV bricks.** The group keeps defaulting to Wate or YZPower chargers because bargain adjustables wander off voltage set-points and cook packs unless you meter every session; CC-only supplies still leave passive-balancing BMSs short of a full charge.[^20]
 - **Treat series-stacked chargers as a stopgap.** Builders will stack dual 10 S bricks only while waiting for proper 20 S units and even then monitor them closely.
   - dedicated charge ports and sealed enclosures remain the commuter-friendly solution for high-voltage packs.[^21][^22]